-Data born digital comes in many sizes and shapes and from a vast range of sources – in our daily lives we create digital information about ourselves and our lives by shopping with credit cards, using on line systems, social networking, sharing videos, capturing traffic flow, measuring pollution, using security cameras, as well as medical imaging and other related health matters.
-In this chapter, after looking briefly at the explosion of digital data and devices impacting our daily lives, we shall focus on some examples of the scientific data deluge.
-We anticipate that some of the tools, techniques and visualizations used by scientists to explore and manage their challenging data sets will find their way into business and everyday life.
-We should also not ignore the social sciences and humanities which, although physical artifacts still play an important role in research, are becoming increasingly digital.
+Data born digital comes in many sizes and shapes and from a vast range of sources – even in our daily lives we create a massive amount of digital information about ourselves and our lives.
+We do this by shopping with credit cards, using on-line systems, social networking, sharing videos, capturing traffic flow, measuring pollution, using security cameras, and so on.
+In addition, in healthcare we now routinely create digital medical images and some sort of ‘electronic health record’ or HER.
+In this chapter, after looking briefly at the explosion of digital data and devices that are impacting our daily lives, we shall focus on some examples of the scientific data deluge.
+We anticipate that some of the tools, techniques and visualizations that are now being used by scientists to explore and manage their challenging data sets will find their way into business and everyday life – just as was done with creation of the Web by Tim Berners-Lee and the particle physics community.
+In our focus on scientific data, it is important not to ignore the digital aspects of the social sciences and the humanities which, although physical artifacts still play an important role in research, are becoming increasingly important.

 An Explosion of Data in our lives

-A recent report by McKinsey Global Institute [2] reports that there are 30 billion pieces of content shared on Facebook every month, that the US Library of Congress had collected 235 TBytes of data by April 2011 and that 15 out of 17 sectors in the US have more data stored per company than the US Library of Congress.
-The future only sees this increasing with a projected growth of 40% in global data generated by commerce and individuals per year.
-The McKinsey report provides estimates that globally enterprises stored more than 7 Exabytes of new data on disk drives in 2010, comprising data generated through interactions with a customer base and data supporting the provision of services through the Internet, and individuals stored more than 6 Exabytes of new data on home and hand held devices.
+A recent report by McKinsey Global Institute [2] reports that there are 30 billion pieces of content shared on Facebook every month, that the US Library of Congress had collected 235 terabytes of data by April 2011 and that 15 out of 17 sectors in the US have more data stored per company than stored by the US Library of Congress.
+The future only sees this increasing, with a projected growth of 40% in global data generated by commerce and individuals per year.
+The McKinsey report estimates that globally, enterprises stored more than 7 exabytes of new data on disk drives in 2010, comprising data generated through interactions with a customer base and data supporting the provision of services through the Internet.
+Individuals stored a similarly impressive amount - more than 6 exabytes of new data on home and hand-held devices.

-It notes that there are over 30 million networked sensors in transportation, industrial, retail, and utilities sections and that this is increasing by more than 30% per year.
-We will return to the issue of sensor data below as we look in more detail at the Smart Grid and ocean bed examples of data collection.
+The report also notes that there are over 30 million networked sensors deployed in the transportation, industrial, retail, and utilities sectors and that this number is increasing by more than 30% per year.
+We will return to the issue of sensor data below as we look in more detail at the Smart Grid and oceanographic examples of data collection.

-Of course the Internet has changed everything and today our lives are often as much digital as physical.
-Our collaborations and friendships are as likely to be virtual as not and the management of our lives – banking, house utilities, health, car insurance etc – are increasingly dominated by networked systems and online commerce.
+It is a truism to say that the Internet has changed everything - today our lives are often as much digital as physical.
+Our collaborations and friendships are as likely to be virtual as being based on real, physical, face-to-face meetings and the management of our lives – be it banking, house utilities, health, or car insurance – is increasingly dominated by networked systems and on-line commerce.

-The 2010 Verisign report [3] indicates that by the end of 2010 there over 202 million domain name registrations and increase of 7% over the previous year.
-It notes that the largest TLDs in terms of base size were, in order, .com, .de (Germany), .net, .uk (United Kingdom), .org, .info, .cn, .nl (Netherlands), .eu (European Union) and .ru (Russian Federation).
-Figure (?) below shows the breakdown.
+The 2010 Verisign report [3] indicates that by the end of 2010 there will be over 202 million domain name registrations - an increase of 7% over the previous year.
+It notes that the largest Top Level Domains or TLDs in terms of base size were, in order, .com, .de (Germany), .net, .uk (United Kingdom), .org, .info, .cn, .nl (Netherlands), .eu (European Union) and .ru (Russian Federation).
+Figure (1.1) below shows the breakdown.